 Members and applicants should submit any payments and documents online for timely processing as mail will be delayed.
-For service of process or delivery of subpoenas, etc, please send an email to Julies@wsba.org or Lisaa@wsba.org to discuss appropriate arrangements.
-Please note: We are currently working with the Washington Supreme Court to determine which regulatory functions may be “essential” and require some on-site work.
-Keep checking this webpage for updates.
+For service of process or delivery of subpoenas, etc., please email Julies@wsba.org or Lisaa@wsba.org to discuss appropriate arrangements.

 Important WSBA and court updates:

 NEW: Impact of Pandemic on WSBA Members.Read the results of a member survey conducted by the External and Internal WSBA Coronavirus Response Task Forces.
 The survey was designed to assess the impact